< Back to Blogs

 blog-image

 Fall back transaction is the word that came into picture along with EMV – the work around to make successful transaction in case the chip or terminal chip reader does not work.
 However, this is looked upon as a huge security threat in the era of trillion transactions.
-Fallback should not be appreciated as it leads us back to the less secure magentic stripe system.
+Fallback should not be appreciated as it leads us back to the less secure magnetic stripe system.

 There was no fallback concept during magnetic stripe era as there was no alternative technology to be leant on, except perhaps manually typing in the card details.
 After EMV, fallback was introduced as an option to make transaction till the time the entire ecosystem migrates to EMV infrastructure.
 Unfortunately, despite the progress in EMV, fallback is still being used as a work around to reduce decline in transactions.